applications of robotics

 Robotics in space: Prototyping for autonomy

 Likewise, humanoid robots like NASA’s Robonaut are designed to assist astronauts by performing various maintenance and operational tasks on the International Space Station (ISS).
-While space tech may feel niche, CTOs can draw inspiration here for designing robotics for hostile or inaccessible enterprise environments—like deep-sea mining, energy infrastructure, or hazardous manufacturing.
+However, the development and testing of these robotic systems remain ongoing and need special attention.

 Robotics in entertainment: Engineering immersive experiences